 In Europe, live about 12,000 White-tailed Eagles, Haliaeetus albicilla.
 Their conservation status is of least concern on the IUCN red list.

 If you like this photograph of ‘White-Tailed Eagle Wings Spread,’ then you might enjoy our other eagles’ in-flight photographs.
 Please discover our Japan Wildlife photographs for more inspiration.
-Our Japan wildlife photographs are for sale of license and photographic prints.
+Our Japan wildlife photographs are for sale as photo license and photo wall art prints online.